shadowcodex/token-microservice/README.md

 A small microservice to handle token state management.

+## Work In Progress

+This is currently in development and not functional yet.
+Will remove this section once functional version is done.

 ## What

 This microservice implements a secure state management endpoint for managing tokens and refresh tokens so that backend system can always retrieve the latest token needed for any user and their given OAuth'd service.